Skip to content

 See the Full Picture

-Three layers of translation: universal concepts, industry-specific mappings, and governance frameworks.
+Three contextual references: universal concepts, industry-specific mappings, and governance frameworks.